Somnigroup (SGI)

 5. Revenue Growth

-A company’s long-term sales performance is one signal of its overall quality.
+A company’s long-term performance is an indicator of its overall quality.
 Any business can put up a good quarter or two, but many enduring ones grow for years.
-Over the last five years, Somnigroup grew its sales at a 14.3% annual rate.
-Although this growth is acceptable on an absolute basis, it fell short of our standards for the consumer discretionary sector, which enjoys a number of secular tailwinds.
+Over the last five years, Somnigroup grew its sales at a 15.3% compounded annual growth rate.
+Though this growth is acceptable on an absolute basis, we need to see more than just topline growth for the consumer discretionary sector, which can display significant earnings volatility.
+This means our bar for the sector is particularly high, reflecting the non-essential and hit-driven nature of the products and services offered.
+Additionally, five-year CAGR starts around Covid, when revenue was depressed then rebounded.

 Somnigroup also breaks out the revenue for its most important segments, Wholesale and Direct, which are 34.8% and 65.2% of revenue.
-Over the last two years, Somnigroup’s Wholesale revenue (sales to retailers) averaged 9.6% year-on-year declines.
-On the other hand, its Direct revenue (sales made directly to consumers) averaged 59% growth.
-Somnigroup Quarterly Revenue by Segment
+Over the last two years, Somnigroup’s Wholesale revenue (sales to retailers) averaged 17.1% year-on-year declines.
+On the other hand, its Direct revenue (sales made directly to consumers) averaged 193% growth.

-This quarter, Somnigroup reported magnificent year-on-year revenue growth of 63.3%, and its $2.12 billion of revenue beat Wall Street’s estimates by 3%.
+This quarter, Somnigroup achieved a magnificent 54.7% year-on-year revenue growth rate, but its $1.87 billion of revenue fell short of Wall Street’s lofty estimates.

-Looking ahead, sell-side analysts expect revenue to grow 14.8% over the next 12 months, a slight deceleration versus the last two years.
-Despite the slowdown, this projection is above average for the sector and suggests the market sees some success for its newer products and services.
+Looking ahead, sell-side analysts expect revenue to grow 7.8% over the next 12 months, a deceleration versus the last two years.
+This projection doesn't excite us and implies its products and services will face some demand challenges.

 6. Operating Margin

-Somnigroup’s operating margin has been trending down over the last 12 months, but it still averaged 10.8% over the last two years, decent for a consumer discretionary business.
-This shows it generally does a decent job managing its expenses.
+Somnigroup’s operating margin has shrunk over the last 12 months and averaged 11.2% over the last two years.
+The company’s profitability was mediocre for a consumer discretionary business and shows it couldn’t pass its higher operating expenses onto its customers.

 7. Earnings Per Share

-Somnigroup’s EPS grew at a decent 10.2% compounded annual growth rate over the last five years.
-However, this performance was lower than its 14.3% annualized revenue growth, telling us the company became less profitable on a per-share basis as it expanded.
+Somnigroup’s EPS grew at a weak 7.1% compounded annual growth rate over the last five years, lower than its 15.3% annualized revenue growth.
+This tells us the company became less profitable on a per-share basis as it expanded.

-In Q3, Somnigroup reported adjusted EPS of $0.95, up from $0.82 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Somnigroup’s full-year EPS of $2.57 to grow 17.1%.
+In Q4, Somnigroup reported adjusted EPS of $0.72, up from $0.60 in the same quarter last year.
+This print was close to analysts’ estimates.
+Over the next 12 months, Wall Street expects Somnigroup’s full-year EPS of $2.69 to grow 23%.

 8. Cash Is King